Your Most Pressing Questions Answered By The Experts

 Fire Sprinkler FAQs

-Yes, they will cause damage to electronics and other valuable that are not water resistant.
+Yes, fire sprinklers will cause damage to electronics and other valuables that are not water resistant.
 However, the damage is less severe as opposed to what the fire will do to your belongings or even worse, the entire building.

 Shutting off the water isn’t a wise idea.
-Let the sprinklers run until the fire department turns it off.
-Turning it off too soon might let the fire reignite.
+Let the sprinklers run until the fire department turns them off.
+Turning them off too soon might let the fire reignite.

 Fire Extinguisher FAQs

-The size of a fire a specific fire extinguisher can handle depends on technique used and the extinguisher’s size.
+The size of a fire a specific fire extinguisher can handle depends on the technique used and the extinguisher’s size.
 Most extinguishers will have a rating before the letter discussed above.
 Class A extinguishers are rated in comparison to what a gallon of water can do.
-2A means it’s as effective as 2 gallons of water.
-The other classes estimates fire size by feet.
-10C means it can tackle a 10 square feet fire.
+2A means it’s as effective as two gallons of water.
+The other classes estimate fire size by feet.
+10C means it can tackle a 10-square-foot fire.

-A fire alarm can be ionization or photoelectric.
-Photoelectric alarms are good at detecting smoke while ionization alarms are best for fast moving fires that don’t smolder and smoke slowly.
+A fire alarm can be ionized or photoelectric.
+Photoelectric alarms are good at detecting smoke while ionization alarms are best for fast-moving fires that don’t smolder and smoke slowly.
 You will need a hybrid fire alarm or both types of alarms since you can’t dictate what kind of fire to expect.

 Fire alarms beep at intervals to warn you of a fault.
 It could be a low battery, a dirty or obscured sensor, or the need for a reset.
 You can always call our technicians to check it out.

-Well maintained fire alarms last between 10 and 20 years.
+Well-maintained fire alarms last between 10 and 20 years.
 Regular inspection and maintenance is all you need to tell if yours is still working.
 Remember running outdated models could put you at risk.
-Replacing every 5 years even if it’s still working might be wiser.
+Replacing every five years even if it’s still working might be wiser.